Sunday, June 30, 2024

 One Hundred Years Ago: The company arrived from the Southern deserts to the fractured imperium.
 They are said to have traveled on ships that could sail upon the sand.

-Many Hundreds of Years Ago: The company participated in a defense of the City of Brass by an army of Genie and elementals from the Plane of Earth.
+Many Hundreds of Years Ago: The company participated in a defense of the City of Brass from attack by an army of Jinn and elementals from the Plane of Earth.

 Mercenary Campaign: Session Zero Plan